Applicability: Word 365, 2019, 2016; Windows and MAC OS X operating systems.

 Here’s a question from a reader::

-I am a teacher and I am using Word 2019 to write important documents.
-I repeatedly need to change the font and size of my document paragraphs.
+I am a teacher typically use Word 2019 to write my documents.
+I often need to change the font and size of my document paragraphs.
 Is there a way to automate my work with Macros, so i can modify my document paragraph with a one click?
 I am sure this is going to save me a couple of hours per week, which i’ll gladly invest in other tasks.

 Thanks for your question.
 The key advantage of Macros is that they allow you automate your tasks in Microsoft Office applications.
 Macros can be either recorded or manually coded using Visual Basic for Applications (VBA).
 Word ships a Macro recorder that allows you to develop automation scripts without coding.
 If you are just starting out with automation, this might be a good enough solution.
 That said, with a little bit of VBA knowledge, you can write efficient and powerful Macros.